stefan-muehlebach/ledgrid/conf/README.md

 The final size of the grid must (of course) be a multiple of 10.
 The grids below are all automatically generated.

+### 40 x 10 pixels

+400 pixels, the length of the wire from first to last led is 40m

 ![](plots/default40x10.png)

+### 40 x 40 pixels

+1600 pixels, the length of the wire from first to last led is 160m

 ![](plots/default40x40.png)

+### 80 x 60 pixels

+4800 pixels, the length of the wire from first to last led is 480m - and probably just a dream.

 ![](plots/default80x60.png)